 Senator Andrew McLachlan CSC CStJ was elected by a joint sitting of the Parliament of South Australia to serve as a Senator for the State on the 6th February 2020.
 In May 2022, he was elected by the people of South Australia to the Commonwealth Parliament to continue his service as a Senator for South Australia.

 Prior to his service in the Australian Parliament, Andrew was elected to the Legislative Council of the South Australian Parliament in March 2014.
 He was subsequently elected President of the South Australian Legislative Council in May 2018.

 Before his election to Parliament, Andrew held national senior leadership and executive positions in the financial services industry.
 This included being a senior executive of one of Australia’s leading financial service companies as well as the Director of the International Centre for Financial Services at the University of Adelaide.
 He has served on the national executive of the Trustee Corporations Association of Australia and on the compliance and investment boards of the Financial Services Council.

 Andrew first commenced practice as a lawyer in Adelaide.
 He then moved to Port Augusta to provide legal services to the people living and working in the north of South Australia.
 Upon returning to Adelaide he specialised in superannuation, banking and finance law.
-This lead to his subsequent career in financial services.
+This led to his subsequent career in financial services.

 He is a Fellow of the Taxation Institute of Australia and the Financial Services Institute of Australasia.
 He holds a Bachelor of Laws from the University of Adelaide, a Master of Laws from the University of Edinburgh and a Master of Business Administration from the Australian Graduate School of Management (University of Sydney and University of New South Wales).